worker-tools/html/README.md

 self.addEventListener('fetch', ev => ev.respondWith(handleRequest(ev)));
 ```

-Note that this works regardless of worker environment: Cloudflare Workers, Service Workers in the browser, and hopefully other worker environments that have yet to be implemented.
+Note that this works regardless of worker environment: Cloudflare Workers, Service Workers in the browser, and hopefully other [worker environments](https://workers.js.org) that have yet to be implemented.

+### Tooling
-Since the use of tagged string literals for HTML is not new (see above), there exists tooling for syntax highlighting, such as [`lit-html` in VSCode](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html).
+Since the use of tagged string literals for HTML is not new (see hyperHTML, lit-html), there exists tooling for syntax highlighting, such as [`lit-html` in VSCode](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html).

 ## Streaming Responses

 As a side effect of this approach, responses are streams by default.
 This means you can use async data, without delaying sending the headers and HTML content.

-In this example, everything up to and including `<p>The current time is` will be sent immediately:
+In the example below, everything up to and including `<p>The current time is` will be sent immediately, with the reset sent after the API request completes:

 ```ts
 function handleRequest(event: FetchEvent) {